Hystyic/Echevion/README.md

 - **Frontend**: React.js for a modern, responsive user interface.
 - **Backend**: Node.js with Express.js for handling API requests and managing user data.
-- **Database**: MongoDB for storing user profiles, preferences, and matches.
 - **Algorithm**: Gale-Shapley algorithm implemented in JavaScript to handle the matching logic.

 ## Installation